Kamen Rider: Dragon Knight: Writing

 Komine chose to adapt Kamen Rider Ryuki for merchandising purposes due to the amount of reoccurring characters and monsters the show had, including a female Rider.
 Steve employed his brother Michael and long-time friend Nathan Long to write the show.
 Long and the Wang brothers wrote the story and structure of the show to connect with the action/effects footage of Kamen Rider Ryuki, a technique done in previous Americanizations such as Godzilla, King of the Monsters!, Power Rangers and Saban's Masked Rider.
 Some key elements and minor characteristic traits from Kamen Rider Ryuki were kept but other elements had to be remade to meet the standards and practices for American children's programming.
 Bandai initially pushed the filmmakers to aim the show for five-year-old children but Steve wished to aim the show towards a young adult audience.

 Title

-Toei had officially marketed the Kamen Rider franchise as "Masked Rider" for foreign markets.
-(It stopped using the Masked Rider brand for foreign exports since the release of Kamen Rider W.) However, Wang convinced Toei to keep the title of the show as Kamen Rider instead of Masked Rider, stating, "Growing up, I never watched 'Masked Rider'... it was always KAMEN RIDER and seeing it called 'Masked' always felt strange.
+At the time of this show's production, Toei marketed the Japanese Kamen Rider franchise as "Masked Rider" in romanized or English writing, including this show's source material, which has its title romanized as Masked Rider Ryuki on its own logo.
+However, Wang convinced Toei to keep the title of the show as Kamen Rider for this American adaptation instead of using Masked Rider, stating, "Growing up, I never watched 'Masked Rider'... it was always KAMEN RIDER and seeing it called 'Masked' always felt strange.
 I'm just not a fan of using descriptions to name a character such as 'Masked'.
 That's like calling Darth Vader 'Armored Sith Lord'.
 It's silly to me."
-This decision was also made to distance the series with Saban's earlier Masked Rider TV series (an adaptation of Kamen Rider Black RX).
+This decision was also made to distance Dragon Knight with Saban's earlier Masked Rider TV series (an adaptation of Kamen Rider Black RX).
+Toei eventually followed suit by switching from Masked Rider to Kamen Rider in the romanized titles of their shows, starting with Kamen Rider W.